-Income before income taxes increased \$5 million or 3% to \$199 million during the first six months of 2013 as compared to \$194 million during the comparable period of 2012.
+Income before income taxes increased \$22 million or 9% to \$267 million during the first nine months of 2013 as compared to \$246 million during the comparable period of 2012.
 The increase in income before income taxes at our acute care facilities resulted from:

-- a \$32 million decrease at our acute care facilities on a same facility basis, as discussed above; - the above-mentioned increase of \$51 million resulting from a reduction to our professional and general liability self-insurance reserves relating to years prior to 2013, recorded during the second quarter of 2013; - an increase of \$8 million resulting from the revenues recorded during the second quarter of 2013, that relate to prior years, in connection with a Medicaid supplemental payment plan in California which was approved by CMS during the second quarter of 2013, retroactive to July 1, 2011; - a net unfavorable change of \$33 million (net of related expenses) resulting from the pre-tax income recorded during the first six months of 2012 related to the above-mentioned agreement with the United States Department of Health and Human Services, the Secretary of Health and Human Services, and the Centers for Medicare and Medicaid Services, and; - an aggregate favorable change of \$11 million resulting from the recording, during the first six months of 2012, of a \$7 million reduction to net revenues from the revised Supplemental Security Income ratios utilized for calculating Medicare disproportionate share hospital reimbursements for federal fiscal years 2006 through 2009 and a \$4 million reduction to net revenues resulting from the write-off of receivables related to revenues recorded during 2011 at two of our acute care hospitals located in Florida resulting from reductions in certain county reimbursements due to reductions in federal matching Inter-Governmental Transfer funds.
+- a \$14 million decrease at our acute care facilities on a same facility basis, as discussed above; - the above-mentioned increase of \$51 million resulting from a reduction to our professional and general liability self-insurance reserves relating to years prior to 2013, recorded during the first nine months of 2013; - an increase of \$8 million resulting from the revenues recorded during the first nine months of 2013, that relate to prior years, in connection with a Medicaid supplemental payment plan in California which was approved by CMS during the second quarter of 2013, retroactive to July 1, 2011; - a net unfavorable change of \$33 million (net of related expenses) resulting from the pre-tax income recorded during the first nine months of 2012 related to the above-mentioned agreement with the United States Department of Health and Human Services, the Secretary of Health and Human Services, and the Centers for Medicare and Medicaid Services; - an aggregate favorable change of \$11 million resulting from the recording, during the first nine months of 2012, of a \$7 million reduction to net revenues from the revised Supplemental Security Income ratios utilized for calculating Medicare disproportionate share hospital reimbursements for federal fiscal years 2006 through 2009 and a \$4 million reduction to net revenues resulting from the write-off of receivables related to revenues recorded during 2011 at two of our acute care hospitals located in Florida resulting from reductions in certain county reimbursements due to reductions in federal matching Inter-Governmental Transfer funds; - a decrease of \$8 million from the pre-opening operating costs incurred at the newly constructed Temecula Valley Hospital which opened in October, 2013; - an increase of \$5 million related to the incentive income, net of expenses, recorded during the first nine months of 2013, as compared to the comparable period in 2012, in connection with the implementation of EHR applications at our acute care hospitals, and; - a \$2 million other combined net increase.